Research and Development of Powder Metallurgy External and Internal Gear Helical Gear Transmission Devices

 Dec 31,2025

-Research was conducted in the following specific areas:
+The research is conducted in the following specific areas:

 Advantages of helical gears:

 3) Compact structure.
-Requires fewer equivalent teeth.
+Fewer equivalent teeth required.

 II.
-Mould Design and Forming Principles
+Mold Design and Molding Principles

 III.
 Comparative Study of Raw Materials